HILARY BRYANSTON latest update 14th March2007

 2006

-Paintings by local artists to raise money for Llangiwg Church.
-Pontardawe Arts Centre, Swansea Valley.
+Paintings by local artists to raise money for Llangywc Church.
+Pontardawe Arts Centre.

 2006

-Swansea Open at the Glynn Vivian Art Gallery (Two canvasses "The Decryptor" and "The Boat & the Moon").
+Swansea Open at the Glyn Vivian Art Gallery (Two canvasses "The Decryptor" and "The Boat & the Moon".

 2005